MaoZiming/papers/9-misc/questions.md

 ### How standard memory-management hardware can be used to implement copy-on-write cheaply

 * Shared Page Tables: When a process is duplicated or when data needs to be shared, the same physical memory page can be mapped to multiple page table entries.
 This allows multiple processes to point to the same physical memory location.
+  * Each process has its own page table.
 * Reference count.
 * PTE initially marks the page as Read only for both parent and child.
 * Write triggers a page fault.